CLICGameStar/icelan-website/README.md

 Open [http://localhost](http://localhost) with your browser to see the website and [https://localhost/directus](https://localhost/directus) to see the Directus.

 The ICeLAN part of Directus won't be populated.
-You can test the website by adding some random stuff in the ICeLAN tables.
+Meaning that the tables required by the website don't exist, making the website crash.
+Either re-create the tables yourself or wait for a Directus update :)

 ## Learn More